FlowFuse/flowfuse/docs/install/README.md

 ### Install

- - Create a directory to be the home of your FlowForge install
+ - Create a directory to be the home of your FlowForge install e.g. `/opt/flowforge`
  - Download the Installer zip file (link)
  - Unzip the file into the FlowForge home directory
  - From within the FlowForge home directory run either `./install.sh` or `install.bat`